 What is a Mineral Sunscreen?

-Mineral sunscreens formulated with zinc oxide are broad-spectrum, meaning they protect against all wavelengths of UV light.
-Others may not be, so make sure to find a high-quality mineral sunscreen that’s broad spectrum for the best protection.
+Mineral sunscreens formulated with zinc oxide and titanium dioxide are considered broad-spectrum, meaning they protect against all wavelengths of UV light.

 Which is Better, Mineral or Chemical Sunscreen?

-The bottom line is that mineral sunscreens are typically more effective and less likely to produce negative side effects or adverse reactions.
-However, there is a place for chemical sunscreens, especially in those who may be allergic to the active ingredients in mineral sunscreen.
-Try a few different formulas to see which you prefer, for both medical and aesthetic reasons.
+The bottom line is that mineral sunscreens can be used on a wider range of individuals, from those with more sensitive skin types to infants..
+However, there is a place for chemical sunscreens, especially for those who may be allergic to the active ingredients in mineral sunscreen or who want a sheer, lightweight feel.
+Read on to learn more about each type and who they may benefit.

 Our Recommended Sunscreens

-Epicuren Discovery offers a full range of professional-grade skincare products, including both mineral and chemical sunscreens.
-For those wanting a silky cream that delivers rich Brazilian Propolis, and UV protection to your skin, our X-Treme Cream Propolis Sunscreen has an SPF of 45+ and Vitamin C to further protect against aging caused by free radicals.
-Or for people worried about the appearance of your skin after applying sunscreen, try our Zinc Oxide Perfecting Sunscreen that won’t leave unsightly streaks or films.
+Epicuren Discovery offers a full range of high-quality skincare products, including both mineral and chemical sunscreens.
+For those wanting a silky cream that delivers rich Brazilian Propolis and UV protection to your skin, our X-Treme Cream Propolis Sunscreen has an SPF of 45+ and offers sheer moisturizing coverage.
+Or for people who prefer a mineral-only sunscreen option, try our Zinc Oxide Perfecting Sunscreen SPF 27 that is lightweight and has the added benefits of skin brightening and antioxidant properties..

-Keeping your skin youthful and radiant relies heavily on using the right products to keep it safe from the many damaging environmental factors you encounter on a daily basis, not least of which are harmful UV rays.
-Experience the benefits of our professional-grade formulas by browsing our Sun Care products or by taking our Skin Quiz to find the products that are best for your unique skin type.
+Keeping your skin youthful and radiant-looking relies heavily on using the right products on a daily basis.
+Experience the benefits of our high-quality formulas by browsing our Sun Care products or by taking our Skin Quiz to find the products that are best for your unique skin type.